Edmonton Oilers: Collapse and 10-year playoff drought (2006–2015)

 Roloson left via free agency at the end of the season, and the Oilers replaced him in goal with Nikolai Khabibulin.
-The Oilers also worked out a trade with the Ottawa Senators for star right wing Dany Heatley, which would have seen Dustin Penner, Ladislav Smid, and Andrew Cogliano go the other way, but Heatley refused a trade to Edmonton and was later acquired by San Jose.
+The Oilers also worked out a trade with the Ottawa Senators for star right wing Dany Heatley, which would have seen Dustin Penner, Ladislav Smid and Andrew Cogliano go the other way, but Heatley refused a trade to Edmonton and was later acquired by San Jose.

 Following the season, Tom Renney replaced Quinn as the Oilers head coach.
-The one advantage to such a bad season was that the Oilers were able to make the first pick in the 2010 NHL Entry Draft.
+The one advantage to such a bad season was that the Oilers were able to make the first pick in the 2010 NHL entry draft.
 The Oilers selected two-time Stafford Smythe Memorial Trophy winner Taylor Hall from the Windsor Spitfires with their pick.
 They used the off-season to begin the rebuild of the club around their young talent.
 Patrick O'Sullivan was traded to the Phoenix Coyotes in exchange for Jim Vandermeer, Robert Nilsson was bought out of his contract and Oilers captain Ethan Moreau was placed on waivers and claimed by the Columbus Blue Jackets.
-Along with these players, several others were allowed to enter free agency, including Mike Comrie, Marc-Antoine Pouliot, and Ryan Potulny.
+Along with these players, several others were allowed to enter free agency, including Mike Comrie, Marc-Antoine Pouliot and Ryan Potulny.
 Also during the off-season, radio announcer Rod Phillips announced his retirement.
 Phillips had been the Oilers' play-by-play announcer since 1973–74.
-Phillips called ten specific games in 2010–11 before calling it quits.
-The 2010–11 Oilers season is documented in the series Oil Change.
+Phillips called 10 specific games in 2010–11 before calling it quits.
+The 2010–11 Edmonton Oilers season is documented in the series Oil Change.